campbell17/campbell17-v2/journal/draft-how-to-care-when-you-dont.md

 for next time: Find a way to button up what it means to be a professional.
 Maybe about how long it took you to understand?
 Maybe something about Cartman learning that other people matter?
 Maybe not...
 Tie in the sports references with the final sentence.

+also: differentiate between stretching your comfort zone, doing sokething you shouldnt he doing, and accepting the challenge and halfassing it. this last one is whay the essay is about.

 Original opening: